robert0714/Kubernetes---An-Enterprise-Guide-2E/chapter14/README.md

         - argocd-repo-server:8081
         - --insecure
 ```
 6. You can now log in to ArgoCD by going to the ``Ingress`` host you defined in ***step 2***.
 You will need to download the ArgoCD CLI utility as well from https://github.com/argoproj/argo-cd/releases/latest.
-Once downloaded, log in by running ``./argocd login grpc-argocd.apps.192-168-2-114.nip.io``, replacing ``192-168-2-114`` with the IP of your server, and with dashes instead of dots.
+Once downloaded (brew install argocd / choco install argocd-cli ), log in by running ``./argocd login grpc-argocd.apps.192-168-2-114.nip.io``, replacing ``192-168-2-114`` with the IP of your server, and with dashes instead of dots.
 ```bash
 export hostip=$(hostname  -I | cut -f1 -d' ' | sed 's/[.]/-/g')
 ./argocd login grpc-argocd.apps.$hostip.nip.io
 ```
+> Argocd's default username is ``admin`` . [reference](https://tanzu.vmware.com/developer/guides/argocd-gs/)
 7. Create the python-hello namespace.
 ```bash
 kubectl  create  namespace python-hello